FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ### Developer community organizational cooperation

-The Ontology Council welcomes organizations to discuss [cooperation](https://info.ont.io/cooperation/en) please indicate that you are requesting technical community cooperation.
+The Ontology Council welcomes organizations to discuss [cooperation](https://info.ont.io/cooperation/en).
+Please indicate that you are requesting technical community cooperation when you apply.
 The Ontology Council will carry out reviews based on the proposal, code contributions, and weekly reviews (JIRA will be used for management).
 Incentives will be distributed to partner institutions on a regular basis.
 Particularly excellent organizations can be considered for investment from Ontology.